+MATHS 711 A & B SPECIAL TOPICS IN MATHEMATICS EDUCATION 5

+By arrangement

-MATHS 711 A & B SPECIAL TOPICS IN MATHEMATICS EDUCATION 5 30 points By arrangement This is a special topic 20 point paper 7 in a particular area of interest in mathematics education.
-It can be taken as MATHS 711 (30 points) in Summer School or as MATHS 711A and 711B (each worth 15 points) over Semesters 1 and 2.
-A supervisor is required for this course.
+This is a special topic 30-point paper.
+This course allows students to do individual study in a particular area of interest in mathematics education.
+It can be taken as MATHS 711 (30 points) in Summer School or as MATHS 711A and 711B (each worth 15 points) over Semesters 1 and 2.A supervisor is required for this course.
 Please consult the Department of Mathematics before enrolment.